eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/26-destroy-an-aws-cdk-stack.md

 **[📹 Video](https://egghead.io/lessons/aws-destroy-an-aws-cdk-stack)**

-If at some point you want to delete the your app (along with all of its resources), you just need to run:
+If at some point you want to delete your app (along with all of its resources), you just need to run:

 * `cdk destroy`.